-The Board of Directors closely monitors the developments taking place on the international scene and their potential adverse repercussions on the global, regional and local economy.
-This is in addition to the potential trends of the national economy after the impressive and cultural success of the State of Qatar in organizing the World Cup event.
+The Board of Directors continues to closely monitor the developments on the international scene and their potential adverse repercussions on the global, regional, and local economy.
+This is in addition to the possible directions of the national economy.

-Based on the instructions of the BoD, the Executive Management is still pursuing its conservative financial policy aiming at the restructuring of the subsidiaries by stopping poor-performing activities, reducing administrative and overhead expenses, meanwhile, focusing on profitable activities.
+Based on the directives of the Board, the Executive Management of the company continues to follow the conservative financial policy aimed at restructuring the subsidiaries, by stopping underachieving activities, reducing administrative and general expenses, and focusing on profitable activities.